github/docs/content/code-security/security-overview/filtering-alerts-in-security-overview.md

   - /code-security/security-overview/filtering-alerts-in-the-security-overview
 ---

-{% ifversion ghes < 3.5 or ghae %}
+{% ifversion ghae %}
 {% data reusables.security-overview.beta %}
 {% endif %}

 ## About filtering security overview

 You can use filters in a security overview to narrow your focus based on a range of factors, like alert risk level, alert type, and feature enablement.
-Different filters are available depending on the specific view{% ifversion ghec or ghes > 3.4 or ghae > 3.4 %} and whether you are viewing data at the enterprise or organization level{% endif %}.
+Different filters are available depending on the specific view{% ifversion ghec or ghes or ghae > 3.4 %} and whether you are viewing data at the enterprise or organization level{% endif %}.

 {% ifversion security-overview-displayed-alerts %}
 {% note %}